 In addition, customers will only stay on a website so long as it gives them a generally “good” user experience.
 Thus, marketers must take time in improving mobile page load experience, especially since Google has added this as one of its ranking factors for search results last year.
 Once a consistently high percentage of mobile traffic is achieved, they can take it to the next level by implementing AMP or accelerate mobile pages, a Google-backed project that improves the load performance of websites on mobile devices.

 Voice search is starting to disrupt the global search landscape.
-Over 20% of all search is currently voice initiated, and it is expected that this will continue to grow to 50% by 2020.
+Over 20% of all search is currently voice initiated, and it is expected that this trend will continue to grow over the next few years.
 In addition, Google has stated that voice search comprises about 20 to 25 percent of queries on the mobile app and on Android devices.

 Even with smartphones, search behavior is seeing a growing shift to voice search through popular hands-free voice control interfaces like Google Assistant and Amazon’s Alexa.
 Its unique answer-to-question format and fast response time allow users to make their queries while performing other tasks, which is why voice search is typically used when users are performing other tasks that keep their hands and eyes busy.
 Therefore, voice search is extremely appealing, not to mention convenient, to consumers accustomed to an on-the-go lifestyle.